 Location: Shop # 245, Al Dhiyafa Rd, Opp.
 Emirates Co-operative Society, Al Satwa, Dubai

 Metro Falcon is a cafeteria corner that serves a wide variety of Indian, Chinese, Arabic, and Continental food to suit your taste buds.
 You can never go wrong with the biryani dishes, machboos, kadai special ranges, mixed grills (sherry fish and lamb chop), burgers, shawarma, manchurian dishes, chicken 65, or chicken hyderabadi.
 Wash it down well with any of their tall fresh juices or try their version of Malaysian tea.
 There are also plenty of choices of salads on the menu for vegetarians.

 Location: Ahmad Ramzan Jumaa Mosque Building, Behind Shangri-La, Al Satwa, Dubai

 Contact: + 971 4 343 2020

 Noodle Bowl is the best place to eat Cantonese cuisine and dishes from Malaysia.
-This haunt is a real jewel in a Dubai where Chinese food is often a hit and miss.
-Regular visitors usually stick to their favourites from the extensive menu but the real delights are the selection of Malaysian dishes on the menu.
+This haunt is a real jewel in Dubai where Chinese food is often a hit and miss.
+Regular visitors usually stick to their favorites from the extensive menu but the real delights are the selection of Malaysian dishes on the menu.
 Try the nasi lemak (coconut rice), Assam Laksa, salted fish fried rice, lo mee, Hainan chicken rice, wonton noodle soup, or beef rendang.
 They also serve special noodles on the menu such as a mixed Hofen and rice noodles in sauce.
 Wash it all down well with a glass of sweet tofu drink.

 Location: Dine Centre, Al Diyafah Street, Al Satwa, Dubai